 DGB: Yes, and companies are starting to understand that it’s important to train the next generation of women for infosec jobs, and to guarantee a non-toxic environment to allow their careers to flourish.
 Universities are also jumping on board in Latin America to encourage gender diversity in the industry.

 CP: We believe that having gender diversity in the role attracts other women to work in cybersecurity and technology in general.
-Creating a sense of community through Las Pibas de InfoSec and NotPinkCon‘s annual conference – two organizations we are very proud to be part of – has been successful journey because of that core belief.
+Creating a sense of community through Las Pibas de InfoSec and NotPinkCon‘s annual conference – two organizations we are very proud to be part of – has been a successful journey because of that core belief.

 This article was written by Laura Dominguez